Work in Practice

 Scope of Work

 This engagement focused exclusively on Immersion.
-No structural changes or implementation work were conducted during this phase.
+No structural changes or long-term Integration work were conducted during this phase.

-Sustained improvement would require Integration, where communication, accountability, reinforcement, and leadership follow-through are rebuilt into the way the organization operates over time.
+Deeper repair would likely require Integration, where communication, accountability, reinforcement, and leadership follow-through can be addressed inside the way the organization operates over time.